Tecnativa/docker-postfix-relay/README.md

 - `MAIL_CANONICAL_PREFIX`: Defaults to `noreply+`, and it is what will be prefixed to replaced non-[canonical][] sender addresses.
 - `MESSAGE_SIZE_LIMIT` in bytes, defaults to 25MB, just like Gmail.
+- `ROUTE_CUSTOM` space separated list of subnets in the CIDR standard notation (e.g 192.168.0.0/16).

 ### Examples